Signs & Effects of a Right-Side Stroke Explained

 2. Spatial Neglect (Hemispatial Neglect)

-Spatial neglect is a unique symptom that affects a person’s awareness of their body or surroundings on the left.
-Someone might only eat food from one half of their plate or completely miss objects positioned to their left.
-This condition can make everyday tasks harder and raise the risk of accidents.
+Spatial neglect is a distinctive issue that limits a person’s awareness of surroundings on a left-sided area.
+An individual may eat food only from one section of a plate or overlook objects placed toward a leftward space.
+This condition can make routine activities more challenging and increase chances of accidents.

 3. Vision Problems